lynnfaraday/aresmush.com/_root/tutorials/manage/shutdown.md

 Once the game is shut down, see [Starting the Game](/tutorials/manage/start) to restart it.

+> <i class="fa fa-info-circle"></i> **Tip:** Always wait about 10 seconds or so between shutting the game down and restarting it.
+This ensures that everything has a chance to shut down fully and cleanly.

 ## Hard Kill

 As a last resort, if none of the above steps work, you can kill the server process.